hellums/lacey-bacon/README.md

 - Unittest
 - Docker
 - SQLite3
-- Anaconda
 - Jupyter Notebook
 - Pandas
 - Matplotlib
 - Networkx (node/vector, centrality)
+- Pluralsight (LMS for bootcamp courses)
+- Anaconda (introductory)
 - Cookiecutter (introductory)
 - IMDB (data source)
-- Pluralsight (LMS for bootcamp courses)
 - HTML, Javascript, CSS (high level, "big picture" courses on Pluralsight)
-- African swallow, coconuts (sling-loaded), twine
+- 2 African swallows, 1 coconut (sling-loaded), twine
-- "Balanced" scale, witch, duck, very small rocks (floating type)
+- "Balanced" scale, 1 witch, 1 duck, very small rocks (floating type)

 TO UNIT TEST (ON MAC): (this section is out of date and will need to be refactored, as it was based on original class/OOP design.